volumio/docs/docs/00_User_Manual/04_Volume_Control_and_audio_quality.md

 the volume.
 In this mode, you can change the volume while keeping bit perfect and without any audio quality degradation.

 ### How to get the best sound and Volume Control
-Volumio can detect if your DAC supports Hardware mixer, and enable it automatically.
-If your DAC does not support it, Volumio will allow you to enable software mixer.
+Volumio can detect if your DAC has a Hardware Mixer, and enable it automatically.
+If your DAC does not support it, Volumio will allow you to enable the software mixer.
 To change this behaviour you can go to Playback Options -> Volume Settings:

 Select the Mixer Type: